 The Board regularly meets to monitor and approve the strategy and business model for the Group.

 The Board comprises a non-executive chairman, two executive directors and three non-executive directors.
-Two of the non-executive directors, including the Chairman are considered by the Board to be independent directors.
+Two of the non-executive directors (Christian Schaffalitzky and Wenzel Kerremans), which includes the Chairman, are considered by the Board to be independent directors.
 The Board considers non-executive directors to be independent when they are independent of Management and free from any business or relationship that would materially interfere with the exercise of independent judgment as a Board member.

 The Board alone is responsible for:

 An agenda and all supporting documentation is circulated to the directors before each Board meeting.
 Open and timely access to all information is provided to directors to enable them to bring independent judgement on issues affecting the Group and facilitate them in discharging their duties.
-The Board met 14 times during the last financial year to 31 December 2017 with no individual director absent for more than one board meeting during this period.
+The Board met 26 times during the last financial year to 31 December 2018 with on average >90% attendance during this period.

 In accordance with the Articles of Association of the Company, one third of the Board is required to retire each year at the Company’s AGM but directors so resigning can put their name forward for re-election.

 The Board sets the Group’s strategy and monitors its implementation through management and financial performance reviews.
 It also works to ensure that adequate resources are available to implement strategy in a timely manner.

 The Board is accountable to the shareholders for delivery of sustained value growth.
 In order to support its duties and responsibilities the Board implements control procedures, such as quarterly operational review meetings, that assess and manage risk and ensure robust financial and operational management within the Group.